milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Izumi: "Ah, but I was really looking forward to seeing the maple trees too. . ."

-Izumi: ". . .But I trust your opinion sis.
+Izumi: ". . .But I trust your opinion, Sis.
 What do you think?"